 The perimeter of a circle is its circumference:

-Both formulas mean the same thing because d=2rd=2r.
+Both mean the same thing because d=2rd = 2r.

-Suppose a garden is 99 meters long and 44 meters wide.
-To find the fencing needed around it, use the rectangle formula:
+A garden is 99 meters long and 44 meters wide.
+To find the fencing around it, use the rectangle form:

 P=2(l+w)P = 2(l+w)